 One unique publisher's collection is comprised of the correspondence between Dodd, Mead and Company and George Bernard Shaw, complemented by the Sidney P. Albert Collection of rare books and ephemera pertaining to Shaw.

 PERSONAL PAPERS.
 The Brown University Library holds a vast array of personal papers.
 Many such collections came to Brown because the creator was a Brown alumnus or faculty member.
-Thus, Brown holds the papers of congressman and abolitionist Eli Thayer (Class of 1845), Lincoln secretary and U.S. Secretary of State John Hay (Class of 1858), educator and author J. Saunders Redding (Class of 1928), humorist S. J. Perelman (Class of 1925), and journalist Lyn Crost (Pembroke Class of 1938), along with those of faculty members Lester Frank Ward (sociology) and Anne Fausto-Sterling (sciences), among others.
+Thus, Brown holds the papers of congressman and abolitionist Eli Thayer (Class of 1845), Lincoln secretary and U.S. Secretary of State John Hay (Class of 1858), educator and author J. Saunders Redding (Class of 1928), educator John Brown Watson (Class of 1904), humorist S. J. Perelman (Class of 1925), and journalist Lyn Crost (Pembroke Class of 1938), along with those of faculty members Lester Frank Ward (sociology), Anne Fausto-Sterling (sciences), and Sergei Khrushchev (whose papers include audio memoirs, home movies, and photographs pertaining to his father, Soviet leader Nikita Khrushchev), among others.

 In addition to collecting the papers of those affiliated with Brown, the Brown University Library also holds personal papers of important figures in a wide variety of fields.
-Papers of Soviet leader Nikita Khrushchev, Portuguese writer José Rodrigues Miguéis, French writer Emile Zola, Scottish author and politician John Buchan, Providence rabbi and political activist Baruch Korff, and writer and gay activist John Preston are just a few of these.
-Holdings pertaining to Rhode Island's own literary, artistic and political figures include the papers of poet Sarah Helen Whitman, sculptor Nancy Elizabeth Prophet, activist Elizabeth Buffum Chace and Governor Thomas Wilson Dorr, who led state government under the People's Constitution of 1841.
+Papers of Portuguese writer José Rodrigues Miguéis, French writer Emile Zola, Scottish author and politician John Buchan, writer Martha Dickinson Bianchi, a biographer of her aunt Emily Dickinson, Providence rabbi and political activist Baruch Korff, and writer and gay activist John Preston are just a few of these.
+Holdings pertaining to Rhode Island's own literary, artistic and political figures include the papers of poet Sarah Helen Whitman, writer H. P. Lovecraft, sculptor Nancy Elizabeth Prophet, activist Elizabeth Buffum Chace and Governor Thomas Wilson Dorr, who led state government under the People's Constitution of 1841.

 COLLECTIONS BY COLLECTORS.
 Some of the most significant portions of the Library's manuscript holdings have come as gifts from individuals who spent many years assembling a collection in a particular topical area.
 Brown alumnus Albert E. Lownes (Class of 1920) was one such collector; among the manuscripts to be found in the Lownes History of Science holdings is original correspondence of Louis Agassiz, John James Audubon, Charles Darwin and other key scientific figures of the 19th century.
 Similarly, the Morse Whaling Collection, compiled by alumnus Carleton D. Morse (Class of 1913), includes more than a dozen logbooks and related business papers of those involved in the whaling industry, principally from New Bedford, Massachusetts.